 Thank you for taking part again this year.
-Here’s your step by step plan for the 2020 BWS.
+Here’s your step-by-step plan for this year’s BWS.

 Before you start: LOGIN HERE!

-Once you are logged in, you need to register one or more traps.
-Visit your account page to see what traps you have registered, and what status they are in.
+Once you are logged in, you can register one or more traps.
+Visit your account page to see what traps you have registered, and what session and status they are in.
 From here you will also be able to add traps, update your password and change your email address.

-If you want to put out traps in different positions, you need to register each trap separately on this account.
+If you want to put out traps in different positions, you need to register each trap separately.

 - Cut the top third off a plastic drinks bottle (ideally a 1 litre bottle, but any size will work).
 Turn the cut part upside down and put it, hole downwards, into the bottom part of the bottle, to create a funnel.